CraftAcademyLabs/ca_course/week7/cooper_client_react/03_add_mocks.md

 })
 ```

-The `beforeAll` block makes sure that everything in this runs before every test.
+The `beforeAll` block makes sure that everything in this file runs before every feature test.

-We need to add a puppeteer setting to intercept all requests in the test environment called `setRequestInterception`
+We need to add a puppeteer setting to intercept all requests in the test environment called `setRequestInterception`.

-`setRequestInterception` is a puppeteer setting to intercept all requests in the test environment.

 The requests variable we declare will store the route we want to intercept.